AhmetZamanis/KaggleStoreSales/ReportPart1.md

 indicate a better trade-off between variance explained and model complexity.

-- We see that the first lag has a positive coefficient, so a higher value for lag 1 means a higher prediction for sales at T=0.
+- The first lag has a positive coefficient, so a higher value for lag 1 means a higher prediction for sales at T=0.

-- Lag 2 and forecast error of lag 1 have a negative effect on the prediction.
+- Lag 2 and the forecast error of lag 1 have a negative effect on the prediction.
 If lag 2 or the error of lag 1 increase, the prediction for T=0 is pulled back.